May 26, 2003

 The book is a companion to one of the later stories, "The Barking," which introduced Franza and her monster of a husband, Leo.
 She assists him with his studies on concentration camp survivors, and he is rather terrible to her.
 Neither focuses on the particulars of Leo, indirectly addressing his effects on his mother (in "The Barking") and Franza herself (in the novel).
 Franza's already fled from him in the novel, and her brother Martin is taking care of her.
 She describes living with Leo as living with the force of destruction and terror itself.
 (What is seen of Leo strangely anticipates the narrator William Kohler of Wiliam Gass's The Tunnel.
 Doped up on pills, having been to a sanitorium, and hardly in a functional state, she drags her brother to Egypt, where she communes with those exploited by "the whites," wanders in the desert and, somewhat willingly, dies.

-The focus on the symptoms and the victim over the causes--the narrative of the victim who is so damaged as to comprehend only slowly what has happened and what is happening--mixes uneasily with Bachmann's parallels between Leo/Franza and the greater masses of the exploited.
+The focus on the symptoms and the victim over the causes–the narrative of the victim who is so damaged as to comprehend only slowly what has happened and what is happening–mixes uneasily with Bachmann’s parallels between Leo/Franza and the greater masses of the exploited.
 Franza does not have a victim complex, but she is so broken as to be unable to clearly articulate her reasons for her journey.
-The novel is an indictment of the traditional forms of rational discourse as being inherently fascistic, and so, as with "Word for Word" it's the failed process of articulation itself that has to contain the significance.
+The novel is an indictment of the traditional forms of rational discourse as being inherently fascistic, and so, as with “Word for Word” it’s the failed process of articulation itself that has to contain the significance.
 The result is inherently ambiguous.
-The linkages to the third-world and the hostile but honest forces of the desert are consciously grafted on, seemingly by Franza's subconscious intent, but this explanation risks being too cogent given Franza's decaying mental state.
+The linkages to the third-world and the hostile but honest forces of the desert are consciously grafted on, seemingly by Franza’s subconscious intent, but this explanation risks being too cogent given Franza’s decaying mental state.

 Mark Anderson in the introduction to Three Paths to the Lake says: